juju/docs/src/en/tut-charms.md

-Title: Working with charms, applications, and series
+Title: Working with charms and applications
-TODO: To add (notes from PR #1093):
+TODO: To add (notes from PR #1093) in another tutorial:
       1. charms may be different depending on target OS
       2. can choose which charm to use; can deploy on a series that it doesn't claim to support
       3. however, to have things 'just work', don't bother specifying anything and the charm will decide which OS/version to use

-# Working with charms, applications, and series
+# Working with charms and applications

 In this tutorial you will apply knowledge of key Juju concepts detailed elsewhere in this documentation.
-These concepts are charms, applications, units, and series.
+These concepts are charms, applications, and units.
 Specifically, you will gain experience in the following:

  - Deploying an application
  - Creating relations between applications